swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   /// in the protocol.
   ///
   /// Note that this predicate does not impose a total order.
 The
-  /// `isTotallyOrdered` predicate refines the relation so that all values are
+  /// `isTotallyOrdered` predicate refines this relation so that all values
-  /// totally ordered.
+  /// are totally ordered.
   @warn_unused_result
-  func isLessThanOrEqual(to other: Self) -> Bool

-  /// IEEE 754 unordered predicate.
-True if either `self` or `other` is NaN,
-  /// and false otherwise.
-  @warn_unused_result
-  func isUnordered(with other: Self) -> Bool
+  func isLessThanOrEqualTo(_ other: Self) -> Bool

   /// True if and only if `self` preceeds `other` in the IEEE 754 total order
   /// relation.
   ///